-CLO Description Bloom's

-Taxonomy Level

-CLO1 State the Meaning and essentials, Rights and liabilities of buyer and seller, Marshalling by subsequent purchaser, difference between sale and contract for sale.
-The will be able to differentiate Exchange and Sale. -, -, ·

-CLO2 Examine definition, nature and kinds ofmortgage rights and liabilities related therewith.
-2, 3, 4
+CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to state the Meaning and essentials, Rights and liabilities of buyer and seller, Marshalling by subsequent purchaser, difference between sale and contract for sale.
+They will be able to differentiate Exchange and Sale.
+1, 3, 4 Remembering, Apply, Analyzing CLO2 They will be able to examine definition, nature and kinds of mortgage rights and liabilities related therewith.
+2, 3, 4 Understanding, Applying, Analyzing, CLO3 The students will be able to determine the scope, meaning and nature of lease gift, universal gifts, onerous gifts 2, 3, 4 Understanding, Applying, Analyzing CLO4 The students will be able to explain and apply the law relating to Easement Act and its creation.
+The students will be able to analyze the statutory provisions relating Extinction, Suspension and Revival of Easements.
+They will be able to analyze provisions related with Registration.
+1,2, 3, 4 Remembering, Understanding, Applying, Analyzing

-Understanding,

-Applying,

-Analyzing,

-CLO3 Determine the scope, meaning and nature of lease gift, universal gifts, onerous gifts 2, 3, 4

-Understanding,

-Applying,

-Analyzing

-CLO4 Explain and apply the law relating to Easement Act and its creation.
-The students will be able to analyze the statutory provisions relating 1,2, 3, 4

-Extinction, Suspension and Revival of Easements.
-They will be able Remembering,

-to analyze provisions related with Registration.
-Understanding,

-Applying,

-Analyzing